ipikuka/remark-flexible-code-titles/README.md

 ```
 ````

-The `remark-flexible-code-titles` takes the line highlighting and numbering syntax into consideration, and passes that information to other remark and rehype plugins.
+**`remark-flexible-code-titles`** takes the line highlighting and numbering syntax into consideration, and passes that information to other remark and rehype plugins.

 But, if you want to highlight and number the lines **without specifying language**, you will get the language of the code block as for example `language-{2}` like strings.
 Let me give an example: